PowerDNS/pdns/pdns/README-dnsdist.md

  * Number of entries in a given section (RecordsCountRule)
  * Number of entries of a specific type in a given section (RecordsTypeCountRule)
  * Presence of trailing data (TrailingDataRule)
+ * Number of labels in the qname (QNameLabelsCountRule)
+ * Wire length of the qname (QNameWireLengthRule)

 Special rules are: